I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Rainy days typically present opportunities for alternate activities such as arts, crafts + indoor games.

-Again, the summer camp schedule that your child experiences depends on the camp + their schedule.
+Again, the summer camp schedule that your child experiences depend on the camp + their schedule.

 Since these are just some possibilities, your best option is to contact some camps in your area to ask specific questions before registering your child.